-In addition to the required ALEKS homework you may find the end-of-chapter problems in the text (answers in an appendix) useful additional practice for topics you want to work on more.
+In addition to the required ALEKS homework you may find the end-of-chapter problems in the text useful additional practice for topics you want to work on more.
+Specific problems will be suggested in course Canvas site.
+Answers provided in an appendix of the text.